ZupkaPomidorowa/print-tree/README.md

 Besides the above constraints, except of node values, the tree itself is printed using just four characters: a space, slash, backslash and underscore.

+**Note**: The printer was initially intended to be used for rendering trees for arithmetical expressions, but I decided to make it more generic and use arbitrary strings as values.
+After all "atan(x)" may be a valid part of expression :)

 ## Pre-requisites
 - Go 1.22 or later